GTFMyrmidon/flow/README.md

 #### Vision
 ---
-A smarter degree auditing system built by students, for students.
+A smarter degree auditing system, created by students for students.

 #### What is it?
 ---